ubopod/QM1100/README.md

 The export operation will give you two files, one for top side components and another for bottom side components.
 Since our design is one-sides and the machine only support single-sided placement, we will ignore the bottom `.mnt` file.

-2. Setup the feeder file
+### 2. Setup the feeder file

-We need to tell the machine on which feeder is each component mounted and provide some meta data on each feeder.
+We need to tell the machine on which feeder each component is mounted and provide some meta data on each feeder.
 This part needs to be prepare manually.
-Heres an example of the CSV format for this file:
+Here is an example of the CSV format for this file:

 ```
 # feeder_id angle value package z-height vision file skip pause note IC